JamesSuter/House_price_analysis/README.md

 ![](./St_Albans_postcodes.png)

-Using DBSCAN clustering, these postcodes have been clustered together into regions, as shown below.
+Using DBSCAN clustering, these postcodes have been clustered together into larger regions, as shown below.

 ![](./St_Albans_regions.png)